clesleycode/intro-data-science/Intro to Data Science.md

 install.packages("dplyr")
 ```

+Cool, now we're ready to start!

 ## 1.0 Background

+So before we head into an actual data science problem demo, let's go over some vital background information in data science.

 ### 1.1 What is Data Science?

 Data Science is the application of statistical and mathematical methods to problems involving, usually large, sets of data.
+In other words, it's taking techniques developed in the areas of statistics and math and using them to learn from some sort of data source.

 #### 1.1.1 What do you mean by data?